 Be crystal clear on your entitlements

-If you’ve explored the R&D tax incentive in the past and found you weren’t eligible; it’s worth revisiting.
+If you’ve explored the R&D tax incentive in the past and found you weren’t eligible, it’s worth revisiting.
 Check your position with your accountant.
 That way you’ll be 100% confident the tax office will pony up everything you’re owed.
-And remember, claiming your refund for FY18-19 doesn’t affect your claim for FY19-20, or the current financial year either.
-But requesting your R&D tax refunds will positively affect your business cash flow.
-It could also help provide capital to up the ante on your research, and steal a march on your competitors when you most need to.
+And remember, claiming your refund for FY18-19 doesn’t affect your claim for FY19-20 or the current financial year either.
+But requesting your R&D tax refunds will benefit your business cash flow.
+It could also help provide capital to up the ante on your research and steal a march on your competitors when you most need to.

 Steady your cash position with R&D financing